All you need to know about UEFA EURO 2020 Group A contenders Turkey, Italy, Wales and Switzerland.

 Qualifying top scorers: Gareth Bale (2), Kieffer Moore (2), Aaron Ramsey (2)

 UEFA EURO 2016: semi-finals

 Coach: Ryan Giggs

 Spent his entire playing career at Manchester United, making a record 963 appearances.
 Won the English Premier League 13 times and lifted the UEFA Champions League trophy in 1999 and 2008.
 Made 64 appearances for Wales between 1991 and 2007, scoring 12 goals.
 Appointed national team manager in January 2018.

 Draw reaction: "Obviously, it’s a tough group: all the groups are tough.
 It won’t be easy.
 Italy won ten games in the group, really coming back with a very good manager, talented players.
 Ourselves, Switzerland, and Turkey, I think, will be fighting for second place."

 Key player: Gareth Bale

-Despite turning 30 in the summer, Bale remains the team talisman and is the all-time record marksman for Wales.
-A huge influence on and off the field, the Real Madrid star has scored crucial goals throughout his international career since his debut in 2006.
+Despite turning 31 in the summer, Bale remains the team talisman and is Wales' all-time top marksman.
+Back at Tottenham after years of success at Real Madrid, he has bagged crucial goals throughout his Wales career since making his debut in 2006.

 One to watch: Daniel James

-The 22-year-old has made a huge impression at Manchester United following his summer move, and got a vital goal on his competitive debut for Wales in the 1-0 win against Slovakia in the opening match of their qualifying campaign.
-Will relish the chance to show his blistering pace at the finals of a major tournament.
+The 23-year-old got a vital goal on his competitive debut for Wales in their 1-0 win over Slovakia in the opening match of qualifying.
+The Manchester United winger will hope to showcase his blistering pace on his finals bow.